clojure-emacs/clj-refactor.el/README.md

 (add-hook 'clojure-mode-hook #'my-clojure-mode-hook)
 ```

 The more advanced refactorings require our nREPL middleware [refactor-nrepl](https://github.com/clojure-emacs/refactor-nrepl).
-From version *2.2.0* onwards if `cider-jack-in` is used it is injecting automatically.
+From version *2.2.0* onwards if `cider-jack-in` is used it is injected automatically.

 **`profiles.clj` or `profile.boot` don't need to be modified anymore for the above usecase!**